Guthib-of-Dan/uBlitz.js/README.md

 ## Main purpose - handle BASE.

-This package is created for those, who has tried uWebSockets.js himself, enjoyed the performance AND understands the difference between massive abstractions and utilities with less overhead and higher.
+This package is created for those, who has tried uWebSockets.js himself, enjoyed the performance AND understands the difference between massive abstractions and utilities with less overhead and higher performance.

 ## WE offer: